 Using SIPs and ICFs in construction helps place your home on the right path to certification.
-Additionally, Riverbend’s experienced team assists you in understanding other aspects that may be required by individual programs.
+Riverbend’s experienced team also assists you in understanding other aspects that may be required by individual programs.
 The assistance our team provides to you begins with the design process.
 Thus, it’s important you discuss your goals for energy certification at your first design meeting.

 In order to determine the level of energy efficiency your home needs to achieve to be certified, it is recommended you take advantage of programs offered by certified third parties.
 There are several well-known programs that you can avail yourself of, each maintaining its own standards and methods for determining a home’s energy efficiency.
 These third party programs include ENERGY STAR®, and the aforementioned USGBC LEED® and EnerGuide.

 One Calgary-area couple is a perfect example of how to work with Canada’s EnerGuide program.
 These Alberta clients wanted to build a unique, timber frame farmhouse.
 And, with the cold climate of their region, they were unwilling to compromise on energy efficiency.
-By working within EnerGuide guidelines, they were able to achieve a rating of 86 on their EnerGuide home evaluation.
+As a result of working within EnerGuide guidelines, they were able to achieve a rating of 86 on their EnerGuide home evaluation.
 This astonishing rating occurred at a time when anything above 80 was evaluated as “excellent” and 90 or higher was considered a zero-energy home.

 For most Riverbend homeowners, the decision to build a traditional timber frame home that is also certified, is an investment in the future.
 Their homes are built to be enjoyed for a lifetime, and even to be passed on through generations of family.
-For other clients, a not insignificant benefit of owning a certified energy efficient home manifests when the decision is made to sell the residence.
+For other clients, however, a not insignificant benefit of owning a certified energy efficient home manifests when the decision is made to sell the residence.
 In short, certified homes tend to realize a larger selling price regardless of the home’s location.

 For example, a study funded by the D.C.
 Department of Energy and Environment [ii] matched energy and resource conserving homes against comparable non-green homes.
 Buyers were willing to pay an average premium of 3.46 percent for homes with green features.
 (Harney, 2016)

-In the Austin-Round Rock area of Texas, a University of Texas at Austin study [iii] found that new homes built to LEED® standards were worth $25,000 more than traditional homes.
+And, in the Austin-Round Rock area of Texas, a University of Texas at Austin study [iii] found that new homes built to LEED® standards were worth $25,000 more than traditional homes.
 (Salchert, 2017)

-And in Canada, the Canada Green Building Council, [iv] which had certified only 52 homes in 2010, nearly tripled that number by 2016.
+Finally, in Canada, the Canada Green Building Council, [iv] which had certified only 52 homes in 2010, nearly tripled that number by 2016.
 Today, the council lists “increased resale value” as one of the four main reasons homeowners choose LEED®.
 (CaGBC, n.d.)